Last revised on October 26, 2022.

 The logistical problem is this – there is no good intermediate spot to camp that would make the altitude gain for the day less drastic.
 All the other trekking agency itineraries I looked at had the same sequence of campsites.
-Our trip itinerary did make the problem seem less of an issue by fudging the numbers a bit.
+Our trip itinerary made the problem seem less of an issue by fudging the numbers.

 - YARA TO LURI GOMPA (4005M), WALK APPROX. 2‐3HRS